randompersononinternet69/g2fm-continued/README.md

 *We're looking for more contributors!
 (I'm the only one so far who has made changes in this repo.
 GitHub says there's 10 contributors but that's some weird issue with detaching a fork, I'm the only one who has made changes ever since the detach)*

-If you find something wrong, report it in issues.
+If you find something wrong or want to request a new feature, report it in issues.

-Think that something could change in g2fm?
-Create a pull request.
+Think that something could be changed/added in g2fm, and you know GRUB2?
+Create a pull request with the code for the feature.

 Here's a guide on how to make a pull request, if you're new to GitHub: <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?platform=windows>